Ask AI

 Function: Fetch a list of data records

-This action allows you to retrieve a collection of data records from your application's built-in database.
-You can specify which type of data you want, apply various filters to narrow down the results, choose which specific fields to include, and define how the results should be sorted.
-The data is returned in pages, making it efficient to handle large datasets.
+This action allows you to retrieve a list of data entries from your application's built-in database.
+You can specify which type of data you want, apply various filters to narrow down the results, choose which specific pieces of information (attributes) to fetch, and define how the results should be sorted.
+The data is returned in pages, making it easy to handle large datasets.

 Input

-• Data format: The specific type of data (e.g., "Products", "Customers", "Orders") you want to retrieve records for.
-This is a required selection.
+• Data format: The specific type of data you want to retrieve (e.g., "Products", "Customers", "Orders").
+This is a required input.

-• Page: The page number of the results you wish to fetch.
-Counting starts from 0 for the first page.
-If not specified, it defaults to page 0.
+• Page: The page number of the results you want to fetch.
+The first page is 0.
+By default, this is set to 0.

-• Amount per page: The maximum number of records to include on each page of results.
-If not specified, it defaults to 10 records per page.
+• Amount per page: The maximum number of data entries to include on each page.
+By default, this is set to 10.

-• Filters: A list of conditions that records must meet, all of which must be true (AND relationship).
+• Filters: A list of conditions that all must be true for a data entry to be included in the results.
+Each filter consists of:

-• Value: The value to compare against the selected attribute.
-This input is hidden if the operator is "Is null" or "Is not null".
+• Value: The value to compare against the attribute.
+This input is not needed if the operator is "Is null" or "Is not null".

-• Filters (OR): A list of conditions where at least one must be true (OR relationship).
+• Filters (OR): A list of conditions where at least one must be true for a data entry to be included in the results.
+These filters work independently of the "Filters" (AND) list.
+Each filter consists of:

-• Attribute: The specific field within your data format to apply the filter to.
+• Attribute: The specific field within your data format.

 • Operator: How the attribute should be compared to a value.

-• Value: The value to compare against the selected attribute.
-This input is hidden if the operator is "Is null" or "Is not null".
+• Value: The value to compare against the attribute.
+This input is not needed if the operator is "Is null" or "Is not null".

-• Attributes: A list of specific fields you want to retrieve for each record.
-If you don't specify any, all fields will be included.
+• Attributes: A list of specific fields you want to retrieve for each data entry.
+If you don't specify any, all fields will be fetched.

-• Sort by: A list of rules to determine the order of the retrieved records.
+• Sort by: A list of rules to determine the order of the retrieved data entries.
+Each rule consists of:

 • Attribute: The field by which to sort the results.